naturalsolutions/NS.UI.FormBuilder/docs/fields.md

 ## Step 2 : define schema for backbone forms

-The formbuilder is based on backbone-forms and we use schema definiton to generate form, see (backbone-forms documentation](https://github.com/powmedia/backbone-forms).
+The formbuilder is based on backbone-forms and we use schema definiton to generate form, see [backbone-forms documentation](https://github.com/powmedia/backbone-forms).

 For example for our Awesome field we have one properties **maximum characters size** so :